yegor-baranov/Code-Academy-R/README.md

 In this course, you will learn how to calculate three important descriptive statistics that describe the spread of the data.

 9. Life Expectancy by Country

+## Learn R: Hypothesis Testing

+Learn about the statistics used to run hypothesis tests.
+Then, learn how to use R to run different t-tests that compare distributions.

+10. Blood Transfusion Analysis